New Amazon Label? Products with high return rates could soon be labeled

 The key is likely to be reducing the return rate.
 This can be achieved through various measures that should be tailored to the seller’s situation.
 Instead of blindly optimizing and investing a lot of time and money, sellers should first find out why their return rate is higher than that of comparable products.
 The following tips can serve as guidelines.

 The new Amazon label can be an opportunity for professional sellers.
-Unscrupulous competitors who buy fake reviews or fill their product detail pages with misleading information will face some pushback.
+Unscrupulous competitors who buy fake reviews or fill their product detail pages with misleading information will face some opposition.

-Additionally, reducing your own return rate is a sensible endeavor for various reasons.
-However, it is important to focus on the right adjustments and compare your business with market standards for analysis.
+Moreover, reducing one’s own return rate is a sensible endeavor for various reasons.
+However, it is important to focus on the right adjustments and compare one’s own business with market standards for analysis.

 Image credit: © piter2121 – stock.adobe.com